Harmful Algal Blooms

 Effects of exposure include skin irritation(endotoxin), abdominal pain(endotoxin), headache(endotoxin), vomiting(endotoxin), diarrhea(endotoxin), respiratory disease(neurotoxin), paralysis (neurotoxin), liver failure(hepatoxin)and even death.

-HOW TO MANAGE CYANOBACTERIA
+HOW TO GET RID OF CYANOBACTERIA

 Prevention is the best approach